Take Your Labels to the Next Level

 Silver Bopp material with white, black, and transparent gold spot colors, matte laminate

 On a budget?
 Many people use silver Bopp material and leave areas in the artwork where the silver can show through.
-If you don’t think silver goes with your label design, you can add a transparent ink over the material for a richer look.
+If you don’t think silver goes with your label design, you can add transparent ink over the material for a richer look.
 Gold is particularly nice, as shown in the Royal Bee label.

 Tip #2: Use Interesting Shapes